backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 for col in nominal_cols:
     stud[col] = stud[col].astype('category').cat.codes
 ```
-To emphasize on my prior statement, notice how the correlation with the actual final grade seems more logical than with the 0-1 target variable.
+To emphasize on my prior statement, notice how the correlations with the final grade seem more logical than with the 0-1 target variable.

 ```python
 # feature correlation to target variable